Judge blocks Georgia DA from developing case against Republican state senator in Trump investigation – KION546

 Jones is one of 16 fake Trump electors who signed on to the “unofficial electorate certificate” in a plan to subvert the Electoral College in the 2020 election.

 Jones is currently running for lieutenant governor in Georgia against Democrat Charlie Bailey.
-Willis hosted a campaign fundraiser for Jones’ Democratic opponent last month and donated to his primary campaign earlier this year.
+Willis hosted a campaign fundraiser for Bailey last month and donated to his primary campaign earlier this year.

 In his ruling, Fulton County Superior Court Judge Robert McBurney said Willis’ office may “ask witnesses about the Senator’s role in the various efforts the State Republican party undertook to call into question the legitimacy of the results of the election.
 What her office may not do is make sure of any such evidence to develop a case against the Senator.”